ptomulik/testmd/rst/README.rst

 -------------

-You may use the container directly on the following directory structure (the only important is assumption that sources are placed under ``src`` and we expect the documentation to be generated somewhere under ``docs``, which may be initially empty).
+You may use the container directly on the following directory structure (the only important is assumption that php source files are found under ``src`` and we expect the documentation to be generated somewhere under ``docs``, which may be initially empty).

 .. code-block:: console